Customer small business financing solutions delivered through a single, online application.

 Also known as invoice financing, accounts receivable financing is when you sell your outstanding invoices in exchange for immediate cash.
 The company will collect payments from your customers on your behalf and distribute the remaining amount minus any fees.

-Several non-profits service low-interest loans to small businesses that set up shop in the Lone Star State.
+Several organizations service loans to small businesses that set up shop in Connecticut.

 Charter Oak Credit Union has branches throughout Connecticut in cities like Dayville, New London, and Groton.
 It offers a number of products for business owners, including business lines of credit, fixed-term business loans, and commercial real estate loans.